 A broad mix of immigrants from Armenian to French-Canadian to Vietnamese have lent their distinctive cultures to the city.
 Current distinguishing cultural assets include the Worcester Art Museum, Higgins Armory, the Worcester Tornadoes baseball team, Mechanics Hall, the Massachusetts Symphony Orchestra's Tuckerman Hall, Hanover Theater for the Performing Arts, a 400-acre Audubon Society sanctuary, the Ecotarium and a vibrant and varied Restaurant Row.
 Old Sturbridge Village and the Worcester Horticultural Society's Tower Hill Botantic Garden are within easy driving.

-Clark University is also part of a regional consortium of public and private colleges and universities in central Massachusetts Colleges of Worcester Consortium (COWC).
+Clark University is also part of the Higher Education Consortium of Central Massachusetts, an organization of public and private colleges and universities in central Massachusetts.